jaherne/FoolFotoForensics/README.md

 FoolFotoForensics
 =================

-Purpose of the tool: Prevent Error Level Analysis from returning useful data when analyzing a given image.
+Purpose of the tool:
+Prevent Error Level Analysis from returning useful data when analyzing a given image.

-Current Status: Only script written so far can return the Luminance or "Y" level of an image, showing brightness.
-The ability to edit pixels on this Y Level has also been added.

-Next Steps: Detail how ELA is performed from looking at the Y level.
-Add ELA functionality to the tool.
-Begin to discuss how ELA can be fuzzed away without attacking the integrity of the original picture.
+Install Steps:
+1. Install Pillow "pip install pillow"
+2. Install libjpeg-dev package

+Current Status:
+Script takes the given image and converts it into YCbCr format.
+The brightness levels can be changed before it is saved at a lower quality than the original image.

+Next Steps:
+1. Build out script functionality (command arguments, etc)
+2. Determine error levels of given image.